babichjacob/async-gate/README.md

 ## 🛠 Usage

-You probably don't want to use this if you aren't me; I haven't put much effort into documenting or even testing it.
+You probably don't want to use this if you aren't me; the code is clunky and only moderately documented and tested.
+You might benefit more from using a plain [`tokio::sync::watch` channel](https://docs.rs/tokio/1.32.0/tokio/sync/watch/index.html) with your own layer of logic on top.

 ## 😵 Help!
 I have a question